Chicken Stew

 Chicken Stew Ingredients

-- Chicken thighs: I like chicken thighs for this recipe because they’re hard to overcook, so they stay moist!
-Using boneless, skinless chicken thighs will make them easy to just chop up and add back to the stew after cooking.
-(If you need to, you can substitute 1 ½ pounds of chicken breast.)
+- Chicken thighs: I like boneless, skinless chicken thighs for this recipe because they’re hard to overcook!
+But, you can also sub in 1 ½ pounds of chicken breast.

-- Spices: Salt, pepper, dried rosemary, ground sage, and dried thyme!
+- Spices: I use salt, pepper, dried rosemary, ground sage, and dried thyme to flavor this chicken stew!

-- Potatoes: I like to use a starchier, white potato for this recipe so it holds it shape—like a russet.
+- Potatoes: I like to use a starchier, white potato for this recipe, so it holds its shape like a russet.

 How to Make Chicken Stew